 Sometimes, after you take antibiotics you could even feel better but then you notice that some symptoms (urgency or bladder pain) still remained.
 This could be confusing, especially if antibiotics did bring you a slight relief.

-Per Dr. Hawes, if you never had blood in your urine, cloudy urine or funny smelling urine in the first place, if your only symptoms were bladder pain and slight burning with urination, then chances are high that it was not a UTI.
+Per Dr. Hawes, if you never had blood in your urine, cloudy urine, or funny smelling urine in the first place, if your only symptoms were bladder pain and slight burning with urination, then chances are high that it was not a UTI.

-As Dr. Lisa Hawes explains ”After multiple UTIs the bladder lining is damaged and inflamed.
+As Dr. Lisa Hawes explains ”After multiple UTIs, the bladder lining is damaged and inflamed.
 When the protective GAG bladder layer is damaged, the acidic urine can easily irritate the bladder and cause pain”.

 If you noticed that drinking lots of water help with your condition, it is because you are simply diluting the urine and making it less irritating to your bladder walls.

-Medications and supplements that help to coat the lining of the bladder (similar to how Pepto Bismol can protect stomach lining) could greatly reduce these symptoms.
+Medications and supplements that help to coat the lining of the bladder (similar to how Pepto Bismol can protect the stomach lining) could greatly reduce these symptoms.